 Before talking about the Ara Guler Museum, we will talk about the life story of the famous photographer.
 Guler, who is among the members of Magnum Photos, lived in the years when the art of photography was very productive.

 Who is Ara Guler?

 Originally named as Aram Guleryan, Ara Guler was born in Beyoglu in 1928.
-It can be said that his father, Dacat Guler, was the main initiator of his interest in art photography.
+It can be said that his father, Dacat Guler, was the main initiator of his interest in art and photography.
 After realizing that his son was interested in cinema and photography, Dacat Guler gave him a 35mm cinematograph and a camera as a gift.

 Ara Guler described himself as a journalist rather than an art photographer in his whole career.
 He achieved to frame lots of things about 20th century from old Istanbul streets to portraits of famous people such as Winston Churchill, Maria Callas, John Berger and Pablo Picasso in his career.

-His Career in Photography
+Guler’s Career in Photography

-His career dates back to 1953, the year he met with Henri Cartier Bresson.
+Guler’s career dates back to 1953, the year he met with Henri Cartier Bresson.
 He was accepted to Magnum Photos with Bresson’s support at that year.
 As one of the most important photography agencies, Magnum Photos was a huge opportunity for Guler and he became internationally famous with the works he produced there.